knasonov/chinese2/README.md

 its current probability of being known and how many times it occurred in the texts.
 A **Recalculate based on the number of interactions** button lets you recompute all probabilities from the stored interaction counts.

+## Inspecting the database

+While the server is running, open `http://localhost:5000/database` to see the structure of each table and browse their contents.